Clastify logo

 Image

 A bound state is a state of a system in which energy must be supplied to separate the parts to infinity.
 On this scale, bound atomic states have negative total energy.
-The negative sign is fine; it says the atom has less energy than the separated proton-and-electron state.
+The negative sign isn’t a problem; it shows that the atom is energetically below the separated proton-and-electron state.

-Spectral series now fit the model.
-Transitions down to n = 1 produce ultraviolet lines; transitions down to n = 2 produce the visible Balmer lines; transitions down to n = 3 produce infrared lines.
+Spectral series now fit the picture.
+Transitions down to n=1n = 1 produce ultraviolet lines; transitions down to n=2n = 2 produce the visible Balmer lines; transitions down to n=3n = 3 produce infrared lines.
 The old empirical patterns in hydrogen spectra were clues to these allowed energies.

 Angular momentum quantization

-Angular momentum is a vector quantity that measures rotational motion; for a particle in a circular orbit its magnitude is:
+Angular momentum is a vector quantity that measures rotational motion.
+For a particle moving in a circular orbit, its magnitude is:

 Bohr’s key quantization condition was: